rogerz343/rename-google-photos/README.md

 by up to a few hours.
 Oh well.

-*Note*: EXIF tags do actually include a timezone offset in case you want to compute the time in UTC, but using that is way too much work for this small project.
+*Note*: EXIF tags do actually include a timezone offset in case you want to compute the time in UTC, but it's probably not necessary.

 For each photo, the script will
 1. Rename the file to be a timestamp of when the photo was taken, in the format